 The web app via your browser is actually the "most direct link" you can have with our servers and it's really rare to see a syncing-related error there but it can happen and it usually happens due to actual connection issues that may be caused by network restrictions as described above for the desktop app.
 If the web app is offline you will see the following option to "reconnect":

-Keep in mind that this can also happen if you just opened up your laptop waking it up and it still hasn't connected to a network.
-Clicking "reconnect" as soon as you see that your device is online should do the trick and that scenario.
+Keep in mind that this can also happen if you just opened up your laptop, waking it up, and it still hasn't connected to a network.
+Clicking "reconnect" as soon as you see that your device is online should do the trick in that scenario.

 If any of the time entries you created with the desktop app didn't sync you will see an exclamation mark on the left side of the time entry description.
 Hovering your mouse over the exclamation mark will give you the option to retry syncing that specific time entry.